-3 - Check/Adjust Mover Pin to Align with Fixed Pins: From the factory the mover pin set to line up with the fixed pins (for windage), but each of us hold our bows slightly differently, so you will need to check this.
-Adjust the mover pin so that it is directly in front of one of the fixed pins, then draw your bow and see if the pin is lined up perfectly (left and right) with the fixed pin behind it.
-If it is slightly to one side of the fixed pin, open the pin guard, and loosen the small set screw (O) that locks the mover pin (the mover pin will need to be near the middle of the vertical travel range to access the set screw).
-Now you can move the pin left or right and lock the set screw down again (be careful not to strip it).
-Make sure you have the pin facing directly at your eye also.
-This adjustment will only need to be made once for each bow/shooter.
+3. Check/Adjust Mover Pin to Align with Fixed Pins: From the factory the mover pin is set to line up with the fixed pins (for windage), but each of us hold our bow differently, so you will need to check this.
+Draw your bow and see if the pin is lined up perfectly (left and right) with the fixed pins.
+If it is slightly inside (or outside), open the pinguard, loosen the small set screw (o) that locks the mover pin (the mover pin will need to be near the middle of the vertical travel range to access this set screw).
+Now you can move the pin left or right (manually, with your fingers) and lock the set screw down again (be careful not to strip it).
+Make sure you have the fiber facing directly at your eye also.
+This adjustment will only need to be made once for each bow/shooter combination.

-5 - Sight Mover Pin in for 20 yards: If you want to use our provided “sight in tape”, cut one of them out of the sight tape page provided.
-Adjust the moveable pin all the way to the top of its travel range, or wherever you want your 20 yard mark to be, then install the sight in tape so the 20 yard reference lines up with the indicator blade (M).
-The blade is adjustable vertically for fine tuning, by loosening the lockdown screws (I).
-Now shoot at 20 yards, using the windage and elevation gang adjustments (as described in #2 above) to move arrow impact until you are on target.
-We have a “zero stop”, available upon request, that will make the mover pin stop about ½” lower in your sight picture, if you would like your 20 setting lower.
-Note: if your sight is more than 3/8” above, or below, the “zero” setting for elevation, you may want to move the sight head to the next set of adjustment holes where the 2nd axis adjustment bolts attach the windage block to the sight head.
+5. Sight Mover Pin in for 20 yards (or meters): If you want to use our provided “sight-in tape”, remove (or cut) one out of the tape page provided.
+Adjust the mover pin all the way to the top of its travel range (or wherever you want your 20) then peel the backing off the tape and install so the 20 reference on the tape lines up with the indicator blade (m).
+The indicator blade is adjustable vertically for fine tuning, by loosening the lockdown screws (l).
+Now shoot at 20, using the windage and elevation gang adjustments (as described in #2 above) to move arrow impact until you are in the spot.
+We have a “zero-stop” available upon request, that will make the mover pin stop about ½” lower in your sight picture, if you would like your 20 setting lower.
+Note: if your sight is more than 3/8” above, or below, the “zero” setting for elevation, you may also adjust the sight head up or down by moving the 2nd Axis screws accordingly.

-10 - Maintenance: Your new sight will be virtually maintenance free, and is covered by a bumper to bumper lifetime warranty, but if the mover pin ever gets 'gummed up' or if you feel any 'grittiness' you may need to clean the drive system.
+11. Maintenance and Lights: Your new sight will be virtually maintenance free, and is covered by a lifetime warranty, but if the mover pin ever gets gummed up or you feel any grinding when adjusting, you may need to clean the drive system.
 Simply loosen the set screw in one of the mover pin adjust knobs and remove the knob.
-This will allow you to remove the helix drive rod and clean any dirt or debris off of it.
+This will allow you to remove the helix rod and clean any dirt or debris off of it.
 We also offer optional lights that can be attached to either the mover pin light adapter (n) for fixed pins and/or the light adapter (e) for the mover pin.
 Please refer to our website for reference or purchasing the sight lights, multiple lights are available.
 Contact us with any questions you might have!